 I’m easily annoyed by crossover/OC romances; flat dumb plots including the inevitable high school AU; plagiarism; writing or stickers in/on books; people who dog-ear pages; homophobes; racists; instant-message-speak; online social networking sites; bad spelling and/or grammar in an age where browsers come with spell-checkers built in.
 There is no longer an excuse.

 I’m a librarian.
-I love cats – when I was a kid I wanted to be a cat when I grew up, and it’s still a good plan – and cats generally like me too.
+I love cats – when I was a kid I wanted to be a cat when I grew up, and it’s still a good plan – and I currently have two of my own.
 I drink too much Dr. Pepper and play too much Solitaire.
 I play a mean game of Scrabble, and I'm good at crosswords.
 I’m horribly nearsighted; without my glasses I am useless.
 I like replying to reviews.
 I’m a night owl, mornings are for morning people, which I am not.

 Television Shows: Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, Doctor Who Classic, Doctor Who (2005), Torchwood, The Sarah Jane Adventures, Battlestar Galactica (2003), Buffy the Vampire Slayer, Sherlock, Castle, Merlin (BBC), Warehouse 13, Firefly, Supernatural, Mythbusters, Star Trek: The Animated Adventures, Stargate: SG-1, Stargate: Atlantis, The X-Files, Marvel's Agents of SHIELD, Marvel’s Agent Carter, the How to Train Your Dragon TV shows especially "Race to the Edge", Supergirl (2015), Steven Universe

-Movies: Star Trek: The Original Series films, Star Trek: The Next Generation films, Star Trek "2009/XI" and "Beyond" but not "Into Darkness", The Dark Knight Trilogy, V for Vendetta, the Marvel Cinematic Universe in general, The Lord of the Rings and The Hobbit trilogies, 2001: A Space Odyssey, Jurassic Park, Dr. Horrible's Sing-Along Blog, The Lion King, Coraline, How to Train Your Dragon series, The Martian, the Star Wars Original Trilogy plus The Force Awakens and Rogue One, Mirrormask, Kubo and the Two Strings, Zootopia, Hidden Figures
+Movies: Star Trek: The Original Series films, Star Trek: The Next Generation films, Star Trek "2009/XI" and "Beyond" but not "Into Darkness", The Dark Knight Trilogy, V for Vendetta, the Marvel Cinematic Universe in general, The Lord of the Rings and The Hobbit trilogies, 2001: A Space Odyssey, Jurassic Park, Dr. Horrible's Sing-Along Blog, The Lion King, Coraline, How to Train Your Dragon series, The Martian, Star Wars Episodes IV - VIII and Rogue One, Mirrormask, Kubo and the Two Strings, Zootopia, Hidden Figures

 Authors: Neil Gaiman, Jonathan Kellerman, John Sandford, Terry Pratchett, Connie Willis, Diana Wynne Jones, Robert A. Heinlein, Lloyd Rose, Kate Orman, Janet Kagan, Patrick Rothfuss, Stephen Baxter, Orson Scott Card, Michael Crichton, Arthur Conan Doyle, Garth Nix, J.R.R.
 Tolkien, Shirley Rousseau Murphy, Arthur C. Clarke, Brian Jacques, Eoin Colfer, Anne McCaffrey, Tamora Pierce, Douglas Preston and Lincoln Child (together or separately), Andy Weir, Joan Vinge, Vernor Vinge, Bill Watterson, James S.A.
 Corey, Larry Correia, Naomi Novik, Hugh Howey, Jane Lindskold, Brandon Sanderson, John Scalzi, Marion Zimmer Bradley, Rainbow Rowell, Cressida Cowell, Jasper Fforde, Jim Hines, Pierce Brown, Jim Butcher, Seanan McGuire, Gardner Dozois of "Year's Best Science Fiction" anthologies fame...
 Look, this could go on all day.
 You can find me in the Sci-Fi/Fantasy section.